nimba005/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes working directory to previous one
+Script that list all files